Pizhaku: Co-Operative Bank

-Medical Care

-A Homeo Clinic is available at Pizhaku - Near Manathoor Church.

-Few Doctors Practice privately at Manathoor-Pizhaku.

-Communication & Others

-Almost all houses have Landphone connection.
-This area has good service for BSNL, Idea, Vodafone and Jio.

-BSNL and Cable TV provides Internet connection.

-Almost all houses has got electricity connection from KSEB.

-Many local shops - grocery, stationery, butcher, bakery, studio are available.

-JaiHind Library is the main public Library at Pizhaku.

-Volley Ball Courts and Badminton Courts are available at Pizhaku.

-About 4 hotels are available at Pizhaku.

 Demography and religion

-Altogether Pizhaku has a population of 4000.
+Pizhaku has a population of 4000.
 Majority of them are Syro Malabar Catholics.
-Hindus and Christians are living together in religious harmony.

 The Pizhaku Thrikkayil temple is very ancient.
 There was Palace associated with the temple.
 This is near to Manathoor School Junction.
 SNDP temple was newly constructed and dedicated to Sri Narayana Guru.

 The Syro Malabar Catholics have two Parishes - Manathoor and Urumbukavu.
 Both are under Kadanad Forane (earlier Ramapuram forane) in Palai Diocese.
 They are Syrian Catholics of many ancient families can be found here.

 Before 1910 Pizhaku was under the parish of Kadanad.
 In 1910 St. Mary's Church Manathoor at Pizhaku is established to help the Catholic migrants in Pizhaku area as it was difficult for them to attend church services at Kadanad church, which was 4 km away.
 It became an independent Parish in October 1928 and Fr.
 Thomas Parekunnel was appointed as first parish priest.
 There are around 2000 faithful from 410 families.

 St. John the Baptist Church is situated at Ramapuram Kavala.
 Though this church is commonly known as Makkalpally (Makkal church), the name of this church is mentioned as ‘Urumbukavu pally’ in the records.
 Urumbukavu church, which remained as the Kurisupally of Ramapuram Forane church, became a parish church since 1 February 1954 as per the circular No. 112, issued on 26 January 1954 by the Bishop of Pala Mar Sebastian Vayalil.
 There are around 220 families with 1050 faithful.